opencadc/canfar-portal/docs/storage_en.md

 Steps:
 - Ensure Python is up-to-date
-- Install the `vos` module using `pip`
+- Install the `vos` module using `pip` or `easy_install`

 #### Python

-For Python we recommend that users download and install the [Anaconda](https://www.anaconda.com/download/#download) Python distribution,  and the [astroconda](https://astroconda.readthedocs.io/en/latest/#) channel is particularly useful..
-The `vos` and `vofs` packages have been extensively tested with this variant of python.
-Regardless, you will need a least Python 2.7.2.
+For Python we recommend that users download and install the [Anaconda](https://www.anaconda.com/download/#download) Python distribution,  and the [astroconda](https://astroconda.readthedocs.io/en/latest/#) channel is particularly useful.
+The `vos` package has been extensively tested with this python distribution.
+Regardless, you will need a least Python 2.7.2, `vos` also works with Python-3.4 and higher.

-#### pip
+#### pip / easy_install

 The `vos` command line client is part of [PyPi](https://pypi.python.org/pypi/vos).
 PyPI packages can be installed using either `pip` (recommend) or `easy_install` depending on your Python distribution.